kneath/select-autocompleter/README.markdown

 * Company lists
 * Dropdowns with many items

 The Javascript is 100% unobtrusive and will fall back to a `<select>` tag for users without Javascript enabled.
+It's keyboard accessible and will respond to up/down arrow and enter/return keys as expected.

 ## How to use

 Usage is simple.
-Just call `new SelectAutoComplter(element)` on any `<select>` tag you would like to replace.
+Just call `new SelectAutoCompleter(element)` on any `<select>` tag you would like to replace.
 Your server will receive the same response as if the `<select>` was not replaced, so no backend work is needed.

 See `index.html` for a working example.